Murder of Arthur Labinjo-Hughes: Abuse

 In May 2020, Arthur was frequently made to stand in the hallway for long periods of time as a punishment for his alleged misbehaviour.
 Tustin reported these incidents to Thomas via text messages and audio clips of him crying.
 In these clips, the child could be heard crying for his grandmother and uncle, and at one point said "nobody loves me".
 The couple used insults such as "Satan", "Hitler", "Devilchild", "weasel" and various swear words to refer to the boy.
 Thomas Hughes would frequently threaten violence against his son.
-Tustin said at one point to Thomas that "I want you but I don't want him".
+Tustin said at one point to Thomas that "I want you but I don't want him", referring to Arthur.
 By the end of the month, Arthur was moved out of Tustin's son and daughter's bedroom and made to sleep on the living room floor.
 He was made to sleep there even when the other children slept elsewhere.

 When Arthur's school reopened on 8 June he was not in attendance; Thomas Hughes was contacted by the school about the matter but provided various excuses for the child's absence.
 The couple installed a camera at home to monitor Arthur during his isolation.
-Arthur spent 35 hours of the three-day period between 12 and 14 June in the hallway having been forced to go there by his father and step-mother.
+Arthur spent 35 hours of the three-day period between 12 and 14 June in the hallway having been forced to go there by his father and Tustin.
 He was slapped by Tustin for entering the living room.
 The camera also recorded the couple and Tustin's children enjoying food and leisure activities which Arthur was not allowed to participate in.
 On 15 June, Tustin took Arthur with her to spend most of the day at her hairdresser's house.
 Throughout the six hours Tustin was there, she forced the boy to stand by the door, and frequently shouted and swore at him.
-The child collapsed to the floor as they left the hairdresser's but was not helped by either Tustin or Thomas when he arrived.
-Later that evening, Thomas belted Arthur's legs and later told Tustin to "Just end him".
+The child collapsed to the floor as they left the hairdresser's but was not helped by either Tustin or Thomas Hughes when he arrived.
+Later that evening, Thomas Hughes belted Arthur's legs and later told Tustin to "Just end him".